New Update to DOTS Address Validation International

 - Over 25,000 Country name variants in Roman and local language character sets.

-- Stronger logic for parsing challenging or unconventional address format to return the best results.
+- Stronger logic for parsing challenging or unconventional address formats in order to return the best results.

 Our service continues to support JSON and XML responses for most programming languages, as well as most CRM and marketing automation platforms.
 With 24/7/365 Customer support, a 99.999% uptime guarantee and dedicated integration support engineers, we are ready to help with any international addressing needs.